barcovanrhijn/barcovanrhijn.github.io/_posts/2020-12-18-hello-Ruby.md

 author: Barco van Rhijn
 category: Ruby
 ---
 I've been hearing about Ruby for some years.
-But I've been sceptical about the amount of moving parts that are introduced by Ruby in the process of development.
+But I've been sceptical about the amount of moving parts (Magic) that are introduced by Ruby in the process of development.
+So this year I decided to test it out for myself in the holidays.

-But this year I've built out a small Project in Laravel that handles Reseller packages and Pricing for B2B it feels familiar coming from the Javascript side of things.
+In 2020  I've built out a small Project in Laravel that handles Reseller packages and Pricing for B2B it feels familiar coming from the Javascript side of things.
 I also disovered that Laravel sort of combines ideas from JS and Ruby.

 One of the Developers I follow online mentioned what they've been doing on Ruby and I was intrigued to take a look.
 Well I spent a today and learned the basics.